Justice Department backs pastor challenging Va. governor's social distancing order

 States have broad powers to protect public health, but the courts should step in when they go too far, the government said.

-"There is no pandemic exception to the Constitution and its Bill of Rights," DOJ said.
+"There is no pandemic exception to the Constitution and its Bill of Rights," the Justice Department said.

 Police officers charged Pastor Kevin Wilson with violating the governor's order by allowing 16 people to attend a service on April 5.
-Lawyers for the church said that those 16 people were separated by more than six feet in a sanctuary that can seat 225.
+Lawyers for the church said those 16 people were separated by more than 6 feet in a sanctuary that can seat 225.

-On May 1, a federal judge denied the church's motion for an order to block enforcement of Northam's order against religious gatherings, provided they comply with social distancing and personal hygiene recommendations.
+On Friday, a federal judge denied the church's motion for an order to block enforcement of Northam's order against religious gatherings, provided that they comply with social distancing and personal hygiene recommendations.

 The judge said the state did not single out religious practices for discriminatory treatment.
 It prohibits "all social gatherings of more than ten individuals, secular and religious.”